mlesniak/mlesniak.github.io/content/articles/sse.md

 In modern web applications, real-time communication is more important than ever.
 Features like live updates, collaborative editing, notifications, and data streaming have become standard expectations for users.
-While technologies like WebSockets and polling exist to enable such functionality, they each come with trade-offs.
+Before we look at Server-Side Events, let's first look at a few alternatives.

 ### Alternatives to SSE